obsidianmd/obsidian-clipper/README.md

 You can help translate Web Clipper into your language.
 Submit your translation via pull request using the format found in the [/locales](/src/locales) folder.

+## Roadmap

+In no particular order:

+- More languages
+- RTL support
+- Annotate for highlights
+- Save Markdown with inline highlights
+- Save images locally (requires changes to Obsidian app)
+- Template directory
+- Template validation
+- Template logic (if/for)

 ## Developers

 To build the extension: